7enderhead/antiweb/documentation/source/antiweb.rst

    The directive can have a second *file* argument.
 If given the directive inserts the text block of the specified file.

-   The code begins in file antiweb.py at line 980:
    ::

        class Include(NameDirective):